1955 State of Vietnam referendum: Background

-At the time, Diem had little authority beyond the gates of his own palace.
-Bảo Đại had little confidence in him and gave him meagre support—the pair had clashed in the past, with Diem resigning as Bảo Đại's Interior Minister two decades earlier, believing the head of state to be weak and ineffective.
-Many historians believe that Bảo Đại may have selected Diem for the latter's ability to attract U.S. support and funding.
+At the time, Diệm had little authority beyond the gates of his own palace.
+Bảo Đại had little confidence in him and gave him meagre support—the pair had clashed in the past, with Diệm resigning as Bảo Đại's Interior Minister two decades earlier, believing the head of state to be weak and ineffective.
+Many historians believe that Bảo Đại may have selected Diệm for the latter's ability to attract U.S. support and funding.
 During the transition period, the French Expeditionary Corps maintained a presence in South Vietnam.
 This led to tension between France and the State of Vietnam.
-Diem, a passionate nationalist, detested the French, who reciprocated, hoping he would fail, even calling for his removal on occasions.
+Diệm, a passionate nationalist, detested the French, who reciprocated, hoping he would fail, even calling for his removal on occasions.

-Diem faced challenges to his authority from four more groups.
+Diệm faced challenges to his authority from four more groups.
 The Hòa Hảo and Cao Đài religious sects had private armies that controlled the Mekong Delta and the areas west of Saigon, respectively.
-The Bình Xuyên was an armed, organised crime empire that controlled much of Saigon with a 40,000 strong private army, while the Vietminh still controlled much of the rural area.
-Diem's Vietnamese National Army (VNA) was led by General Nguyễn Văn Hinh, a French citizen who loathed and frequently disobeyed him.
+The Bình Xuyên was an armed, organised crime empire that controlled much of Saigon with a 40,000 strong private army, while the Vietminh still controlled several rural areas.
+Diệm's Vietnamese National Army (VNA) was led by General Nguyễn Văn Hinh, a French citizen who loathed and frequently disobeyed him.
 Bảo Đại sold the operating license of the national police to the Bình Xuyên, effectively putting administrative control of the police in the hands of a crime syndicate.